eric-humane/nanoVLM/README.md

 ---

 nanoVLM is the simplest repository for training/finetuning a small sized Vision-Language Model with a lightweight implementation in pure PyTorch.
-The code itself is very readable and approachable, the model consists of a Vision Backbone (`models/vision_transformer.py` ~150 lines), Language Decoder (`models/language_model.py` ~250 lines), Modality Projection (`models/modality_projection.py` ~50 lines) and the VLM itself (`models/vision_language_model.py` ~100 lines) and a simple training loop (`train.py` ~200 lines).
+The code itself is very readable and approachable: Vision Backbone (`models/vision_transformer.py`), Modality Projection (`models/modality_projection.py`), an HF causal LM via `AutoModelForCausalLM` (`models/vision_language_model.py`), and a simple training loop (`train.py`).

 Similar to Andrej Karpathy's nanoGPT, we wanted to equip the community with a very simple implementation and training script for Vision Language Models.
 We do not claim this to be a new SOTA model, rather an educational effort that packs quite a bit of punch if you have the right hardware!
 You should be able to tweak and play around with the code in no time.